 Security is more than just encryption.
 I strongly believe that security of the system is only as strong as the platform it is built upon.
 This is where Cohesity totally differentiates itself from any other system out there.
 My next three points talk about platform-related features that directly enhance the security.

 Traditional storage architectures leverage many software and hardware components from many different vendors.
 This leads to complex license management and inefficiencies in workflow orchestration.
 More importantly, these legacy architectures lead to multiple copies of same data floating around in multiple systems with management having little insight into all its ‘data silos’.
 Making sure that your storage infrastructure is secure across all these components can be very challenging, if not impossible and error prone.
 Cohesity provides a hyperconverged storage solution, that has a robust framework to securely store your data at rest and consolidate all the secondary storage workflows into a single scale-out platform.
 It completely eliminates redundant copies and makes data available for fast analytics so that you are never in dark about the kind of data you are storing.
 This consolidation into a single platform architecture where data is governed by a central security policy is what I mean when I say that security is baked into the platform.
-You can read about this consolidation in this data sheet.

 The platform is architected to provide physical and virtual data isolation through Partitions and View Boxes respectively.
 Partitions are complete physical isolations of compute and storage resources in a cluster so that should you choose, you can force given workloads to run only on particular hardware within the cluster.
 A View Box is a logical division of a partition, that contains one or more filesystems.
 Each of these View Boxes encrypt data ‘stored’ by them using their own independent keys.
 This allows for robust data isolation.
 For example, if IT data and financial data are on different view boxes, a breach on the IT data will not automatically risk your financial data.